Will Estate Planning Checklist

 4. Guardians

 Something that is often underestimated is the importance of appointing a guardian to look after your children should you pass away whilst they are still minors.
-You will not want social services to decide who looks after them.
-Take control now to consider and nominate someone to take on that responsibility.

-5. Funeral wishes
+5. Funeral Wishes

 It is often useful to put in the Will a preference to a cremation or burial so that your Executor’s know your wishes.
-You may have specific wishes about where you would want to be buried or ashes scattered.
-You may also wish to consider other preference such as donations to charity over having flowers at the funeral.

 6. Gifts

-7. Residuary estate
+7. Residuary Estate

 To learn about what trusts you may wish to consider putting in your Will, please see our Trust page